aabboudi/kaliber/README.md

 2. Include the kaliber.h header file in your project and compile your project with kaliber.cpp:
     ```bash
     g++ -o your_program your_program.cpp kaliber.cpp
     ```

-### Vcpkg Installation

-Kaliber supports Vcpkg for easy integration into your project.
-Follow these steps:

-1. Install Vcpkg by following the instructions [here](https://example.com).

-2. Open a terminal and navigate to your project directory.

-3. Install Kaliber using Vcpkg:

-    ```bash
-    vcpkg install kaliber
-    ```

-4. Integrate Kaliber into your CMake project:

-    ```cmake
-    find_package(kaliber CONFIG REQUIRED)
-    target_link_libraries(your_target PRIVATE kaliber)
-    ```

 ## Usage